 STATE AND LOCAL PARKS These locally managed areas are usually gorgeous, though they’re rarely as spectacular as a national park.
 There are more than 8,500 state parks in the United States, with more than 200,000 campsites, many of which can be booked ahead of time or even the day before.

-PRIVATE PROPERTY This is often the priciest option and includes privately owned campgrounds and RV parks, with many near popular national parks and forests.
-Also, sites like Hipcamp.com now allow private landowners to offer camping (kind of like Airbnb).
+PRIVATE PROPERTY This includes privately owned campgrounds and RV parks, with many near popular national parks and forests.
+Hipcamp is a great resource for finding and reserving private lands campsites nationwide (and worldwide).

 YOUR BACKYARD Hey, still counts.
 And there’s no fee.

 So you’ve landed on the right area, but where to set up?
 Learn how to read a campground map to order up the perfect spot for you.